-Because I fell in love with Steve Blank’s amazing write_up on startups, I thought I would curate the below write_Up here.
-It is 2021 and perhaps it will be helpful to an emerging startup and very hopeful entrepreneurs.
+It is 2022 and perhaps it will be helpful to an emerging startup and very hopeful entrepreneurs.
 Steve writes:

-I was having a second coffee with an ex-student, now the head of marketing inside a rapidly growing startup.
-His company had marched through customer discovery, learned about the customer problem, validated solutions, and was now scaling sales and marketing.
-All good news.
+I washaving coffee with an ex-student, thinking about startups’ wins.
+He is now the head of marketing at a rapidly growing startup.
+His company had marched through customer discovery, learning about the customer’s problem, validating solutions, and was now scaling sales and marketing.
+It’s all good news.

 I wasn’t surprised.
-When organizations are small (startups, small teams in companies, and government agencies) early employees share a mission — why they come to work, what they need to do while they are at work, and how they will know they have succeeded.
-But as these organizations grow, what was once a shared mission and intent get buried under the HR process and Key Performance Indicators.
+When organizations are small (startups, small teams in companies, and government agencies), early employees share a mission: why they come to work, what they need to do while they are at work, and how they will know they have succeeded.
+But as these organizations grow, what was once a shared mission and intent gets buried under the HR process and Key Performance Indicators.

-I told him that I had learned long ago that to keep that from happening, you need to onboard/train your team about mission and intent.
+I told him that I had learned long ago that to keep that from happening, you needed to onboard or train your team about mission and intent.

 Why do you work here?